ToolJet/ToolJet/docs/docs/data-sources/bigquery.md

 ---

-# bigquery
+# BigQuery

-ToolJet can connect to bigquery databases to run Big Query quries.
+ToolJet can connect to bigquery databases to run BigQuery quries.